 Today, Nan Madol is best known as the seat of power during the Saudeleur dynasty of chiefs, who ruled from around 1100 to around 1628.
 According to the oral histories passed down on Pohnpei, the dynasty became increasingly oppressive with each generation, as each new chief sought to replace the autonomous and decentralized Pohpeian culture with an ever-more abusive and centralized system of social control.
 The rule of the last chief was so cruel that it sparked mass discontent.

 The oral histories relate that the dynasty ended when that tyrant chief was overthrown (with the full support of the local people) by Isokelekel—a semi-mythical hero and warrior.
-He was purported to be a demigod from the neighboring Micronesian island of Kosrae and came to power in the 16th or the 17th century CE.
+He was purported to be a demigod from the neighboring Micronesian island of Kosrae and came to power in the 16th or the 17th century AD.
 His successors abandoned Nan Madol in the early 19th century.

 The invention of sea travel was a revolutionary breakthrough in the history of transportation.
 By showing the far reach of the first seafarers, Nan Madol has earned its place as our fourth Center of Progress.
 The same spirit of discovery that drove people to set sail on the ocean in search of new lands eventually guided our species to develop air travel and space travel, and may one day lead humanity to set foot on other planets.